diffplug/spotless-changelog/README.md

 ### Tasks

-- `changelogCheck` - throws an error if the changelog is not formatted according to [keepachangelog](https://keepachangelog.com/)
+- `changelogCheck` - throws an error if the changelog is not formatted according to your rules
   - if `enforceCheck true` (default) then `check.dependsOn changelogCheck`
 - `changelogPrint` - prints the last published version and calculated next version
   - `myproj 1.0.4 -> 1.1.0`